Grant breaks barriers for childcare expansion, includes Montgomery provider

 With the grant, Baer purchased necessities needed for the additional infants.
 That includes a larger refrigerator to support breastfeeding mothers and to hold more food.
 Baer also acquired tools to install a fence outside for the growing group of children.

-The infant slots haven’t been filled yet at Little Explorers Child Care, but since Baer’s calendar runs with the school year, she primarily cares for teachers’ children.
+Baer has one temporary opening for an infant slot and two open slots for preschool-age children (2 and up) at Little Explorers Child Care, but since Baer’s calendar runs with the school year, she primarily cares for teachers’ children.
 Non-teaching families find other caregivers to watch their children in the summertime, when Baer closes for the season.
 She accepts children from three different school districts and four different towns, including the rural area near Montgomery and Le Center.

 In her three years as a childcare provider, Baer has observed the biggest need is more slots for infants and toddlers.
 One major reason for this shortage, she said, is because many schools now provide before and after school care, but only for school-aged children.